CaptainSpectacular/pos_web_app/README.md

 >The application sends a GET request to an internal api, which forwards it to TCGPlayer to grab pricing and detail information.

-*Contributing
+### Contributing
->This application is a work in progress, and I encourage pull requests on how it can be improved.
+>This application is a work in progress, and I encourage pull requests and feedback on how it can be improved.